Why P&L Fluency Is the Most Underrated Marketing Skill

 Marketers who get invited to board meetings didn't ask to be there.
 They made themselves impossible to exclude.
 Leadership couldn't have the conversation without them.

 Marketers who build real careers, who become CMOs and founders and operators, share one trait.
 They stopped thinking of themselves as marketers who need to learn business.
 They started thinking of themselves as business leaders who specialize in marketing.
+That's the same path I took from TrueCoach to running a growth practice — financial fluency made the transition possible.

 That shift changes everything.